bjornosal/pgr200_assignment2/README.md

 | PRO101        | Webprosjekt                   |                 199 |    sequential |      4.0 |

 ### Generate Javadoc Documentation
-To generate a complete javadoc documentation for the application, run the Maven plugin "javadoc" either through your IDE or run the command *mvn javadoc:javadoc*
+To generate a complete javadoc documentation for the application, run the Maven plugin "javadoc" either through your IDE or run the command *__mvn javadoc:javadoc javadoc:aggregate__*

+### Generate Code Coverage Report

+To generate a coverage report for the application; run the following maven command:
+*__mvn clean test jacoco:prepare-agent jacoco:report.__* This should generate a file under target/site/jacoco named index.html.
+Open the file in any browser and go through the coverage report.

+#### Testing
+Prior to testing, check the testDatabaseLogin.properties file.
+Make sure that the information is correct to be able to test.